PineFetchYour local video download queue for Mac.

 See how PineFetch looks in real use.

-Actual app screens from version 0.1.0: settings and download settings.
+Actual app screens from version 1.5.0: settings, download flow, and history.

 Built for power users & creators.